x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 Search-AdminAuditLog -StartDate 05/01/2018 -EndDate 10/03/2018 -ObjectID contoso.com/Users/DavidS
 ```

-If your searches return many log entries, we recommend that you use the procedure provided in **Use Exchange Online PowerShell to search for audit log entries and send results to a recipient** later in this topic.
+If your searches return many log entries, we recommend that you use the procedure provided in [Use Exchange Online PowerShell to search for audit log entries and send results to a recipient](#use-exchange-online-powershell-to-search-for-audit-log-entries-and-send-results-to-a-recipient) later in this topic.
 The procedure in that section sends an XML file as an email attachment to the recipients you specify, enabling you to more easily extract the data you're interested in.

 For detailed syntax and parameter information, see [Search-AdminAuditLog](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-audit/search-adminauditlog).

 ### View details of audit log entries

-The **Search-AdminAuditLog** cmdlet returns the fields described in the "Audit log contents section of [Administrator audit logging](https://technet.microsoft.com/library/22b17eb8-d8ee-4599-b202-d6a7928c20d9.aspx).
+The **Search-AdminAuditLog** cmdlet returns the fields described in [Audit log contents](https://docs.microsoft.com/Exchange/policy-and-compliance/admin-audit-logging/admin-audit-logging#audit-log-contents).
 Of the fields returned by the cmdlet, two fields, **CmdletParameters** and **ModifiedProperties**, contain additional information that isn't viewable by default.

 To view the contents of the **CmdletParameters** and **ModifiedProperties** fields, use the following steps.
-Or, you can use the procedure in **Use Exchange Online PowerShell to search for audit log entries and send results to a recipient** later in this topic to create an XML file.
+Or, you can use the procedure in [Use Exchange Online PowerShell to search for audit log entries and send results to a recipient](#use-exchange-online-powershell-to-search-for-audit-log-entries-and-send-results-to-a-recipient) later in this topic to create an XML file.

 This procedure uses the following concepts: